Ethics & Professional Standards Guidelines

 Online and Outside Activity

-Staff members should avoid advertising or blatantly espousing viewpoints on public issues in professional or public settings — in person and online.
-Staff members should not take an active part or a public stand on political, public policy or any other debates over which they may end up covering.
-Taking a public stand includes putting bumper stickers on your car, wearing clothing with slogans, indicating support for a sports team if you cover sports, taking part in a protest or rally or posting opinions on web sites.
+Employees are expected to avoid advertising or advocating viewpoints on public issues in professional or public settings, whether in person or online.
+They should not take an active part or a public stand on political, public policy or any other debates over which they may end up covering.
+Employees should avoid signing petitions or otherwise identifying themselves with causes they are expected to cover.

 Radio and Television

 Employees may speak before trade groups, community organizations, etc., but should not accept speaking fees.
 Instances where a staff member will be permitted to accept expenses or fees as part of a speaking engagement will be decided on a case-by-case basis in consultation with a supervisor.

-Employees shall not use their positions with the Kambani to get any benefit or advantage in commercial transactions or personal business for themselves, their families, friends, or acquaintances.
+Employees cannot use their positions with the Karnataka Jyothy to get any benefit or advantage in commercial transactions or personal business for themselves, their families, friends, or acquaintances.
 They cannot use the company name, reputation, phone number, or stationery to imply a threat of retaliation or pressure, to curry favor, or to seek personal gain.

 Employees shall not write, photograph, illustrate, or make news judgments about anyone related to them by blood or marriage, or with whom they have a close personal relationship.
-Journalists shall not provide sponsored content in order to preserve the organization’s editorial integrity and independence.
-This includes reporters, visual journalists and digital specialists.
-Any and all sponsored content online and in print must be clearly identified as such.
+Journalists shall not provide sponsored content to preserve the organization’s editorial integrity and independence, including reporters, visual journalists, and digital specialists.
+Any sponsored content online and in print must be clearly identified as such.